Resources

 What are some examples of race correction?

-Take a look at this Table for some of the different contexts in which race correction is applied (Vyas, Eisenstein & Jones, 2020).
+Take a look at this Table 1 from this article for some of the different contexts in which race correction is applied (Vyas, Eisenstein & Jones, 2020).
 Remember while you look at it, however, that race correction is only applied systematically to Black people.
-There may be some contexts in which this is applied to other people, such as people referred to as "Hispanics" by the health care system in the US.
+There may be some contexts in which this is applied to other people.
 Generally, however, race correction is only applied to Black people across body systems and on a regular basis.
-It's also important to remember that this is not an exhaustive list—there are many examples of race correction that are not included.
+It’s also important to remember that this is not an exhaustive list—there are many examples of race correction that are not included.

 What is happening around race correction in the US and Canada?

 Physicians in the US and their respective associations are finally making changes after decades of grassroots advocacy from Black patients, medical students, physicians, scientists and communities.
-For example, the National Kidney Foundation and the American Society of Nephrology have issued new guidelines that eliminate race correction from kidney function tests in the US.
-Unfortunately, the same is not true in Canada, where there has been no systematic action to address race correction.
+For example, the National Kidney Foundation and the American Society of Nephrology have issued new guidelines that are intended to eliminate race correction from kidney function tests in the US (Delgado et al, 2022).
+Similarly, the American Thoracic Society is urging health systems to remove race correction from lung function tests (Bhakta et al, 2023).
+Unfortunately, there has been no broad scale, systematic action in the US or Canada to address race correction.
+There have been some small moves forward.
+For example, in April 2024, labs in Ontario were asked to remove race correction from kidney function tests (Ontario Renal Network, 2024).
+To our knowledge at this writing, however, there has been no publicly reported implementation or auditing process associated with this change.
+In addition, we are not aware of systematic efforts to inform Black patients, or to re-assess Black patients whose care may have been impacted by race correction.

-Why is it important to end race correction in health care now?
+Why is it particularly important to end race correction in health care now?

 A second, urgent reason to end race correction now is the COVID-19 pandemic.
-“Long COVID” attacks many of the same body systems targeted by race correction.
+“Long COVID” attacks many of the same body systems targeted by race correction, such as the lungs.
 This means Black people will have a more difficult time getting appropriate diagnoses and treatment for long COVID.
-Race correction may also make it more difficult for Black people to access the benefits they are entitled to in the face of long COVID such as worker's compensation, or, in Canada, publicly funded pulmonary respiratory therapy.
+Research in the US demonstrations that race correction may also make it more difficult for Black people to access the insurance and social service benefits they are entitled to in the face of long COVID and other respiratory conditions (Diao et al, 2024).

 What can health care providers and organizations do?

 Race correction has been with us for more than 150 years.
 Removing it is complex, and could have negative implications for patients in the short term if not done carefully.
-We will make sure you have the right tools to ensure that your patients, your department and your institution can end race correction responsibly and as soon as possible.
-Contact us at [email protected].
+For more information contact us at [email protected].

-This primer was prepared in March 2022 and revised in March 2023 by Knowledge Translation specialist Amy Katz in conversation with content expert LLana James.
-It has been reviewed for accuracy by: Ijeoma Nnodim Opara, MD, Gbolahan Olarewaju, MSc, and Jo-Ann Osei-Twum, MSc, MPH.
+This primer was prepared in March 2022, revised in March 2023 and February 2025 by Knowledge Translation specialist Amy Katz in conversation with content expert LLana James.
+Specific sections have been reviewed for accuracy by: Ijeoma Nnodim Opara, MD, Gbolahan Olarewaju, MSc, and Jo-Ann Osei-Twum, MSc, MPH.
 A huge thank you to Lundy Braun, PhD, Todd Coleman, PhD, Melanie Hoenig, MD, Patricia O’Campo, PhD, Vanessa Grubbs, MD, Andrea Deyrup, MD, Joseph Graves, PhD, Christopher McCudden, PhD, Rulan Parekh, MD, Vanessa Ferguson, Rania Belhadjhamida and Winnie Fu for their help in moving this project forward and for their contributions of time or resources.
 Knowledge Translation support was provided by the MAP Centre for Urban Health Solutions.

 You can find more information on our website at: www.EndRaceCorrection.com